 - that he will never seek commercial, social or pecuniary advantage from his membership.

 If you reside outside the province of Middlesex (England) or a neighbouring county like Surrey, Hampshire, Berkshire, Hertfordshire, Buckinghamshire or West London Borough then it may be better to visit the United Grand of England to ask about becoming a Freemason.

 If you are comfortable with these requirements and would like to request joining Royal Hanover Lodge, please pop your details in the form on this page.

 The Royal Hanover lodge is a progressive and a growing lodge that has a well-recognised reputation for some of the best work in Middlesex.
 This makes it an ideal first choice to start freemasonry.

 It is important to know that Freemasonry is a voluntary, fraternal organisation, composed of men of good will, good character and good reputation, who believe in an almighty creator and practice the spirit of universal brotherhood to man.

-Obviously getting to know us, and importantly, us getting to know you is critical to start freemasonry in our respected lodge.
+Obviously getting to know us, and importantly, us getting to know you is a crucial part of what comes next.